hectormz/167L-materials/README.md

 **Office Hours:**

-- Prof. Meyer: TBD or by appointment, TBD
+- Prof. Meyer: Friday at 2:00 pm, Eng V TBD or by appointment
 - TAs: by appointment

 **Lab Location:** Labs will always meet in Boelter Hall 7732